harshi-cse/cse15l-lab-reports/lab-report-5-week-10.md

 The difference appears to be at line 916 and 918 of the `results.txt` files for the lab 9 and our group implementation of markdown-parse respectively.

-By navigating to the `results.txt` files for the lab 9 implementation, we see in the line above 916 (915) that the differences in output are from test file `510.md`.
+By navigating to the `results.txt` file for the lab 9 implementation, we see in the line above 916 (915) that the differences in output are from test file `510.md`.

 ![Image](lab5_9.PNG)